intoolswetrust/ldap-server/README.md

 You don't need any configuration files to get it working.
 Just launch the JAR and that's it.

+Server data are not persisted, they just live in memory.

 ## Download

 Download latest tag from [GitHub releases](https://github.com/kwart/ldap-server/releases)